ZichenWen1/ClawGUI/README.md

 > 📁 [`clawgui-agent/`](clawgui-agent/) · 📖 [Full Documentation](clawgui-agent/README.md) · [English](clawgui-agent/README_EN.md)

-ClawGUI-Agent is where agents meet the real world.
-Built on OpenClaw and powered by nanobot, it provides two core capabilities: **GUI phone control** and **one-command evaluation**.
-Control mobile devices with natural language through 12+ chat platforms, or trigger the full ClawGUI-Eval pipeline with a single sentence.
+ClawGUI-Agent closes the loop from training to production.
+Built on OpenClaw and powered by nanobot, it lets you control Android, HarmonyOS, or iOS devices with natural language from 12+ chat platforms — and trigger the full ClawGUI-Eval benchmark pipeline with a single sentence, no scripts required.

 - **Cross-platform** — Android (ADB), HarmonyOS (HDC), iOS (XCTest)
 - **Multi-model** — AutoGLM, MAI-UI, GUI-Owl, Qwen-VL, UI-TARS via OpenAI-compatible API